William X of Aquitaine: Duke

 William administered his Aquitaine duchy as both a lover of the arts and a warrior.
-He became involved in conflicts with Normandy, which he raided in 1136 in alliance with Geoffrey V, Count of Anjou, who claimed it in his wife's name and for France.
+He became involved in conflicts with Normandy, which he raided in 1136 in alliance with Geoffrey V, Count of Anjou, who claimed it in his wife Matilda's name and for France.

 Even inside his borders, William faced an alliance of the Lusignans and the Parthenays against him, an issue resolved with total destruction of the enemies.
 In international politics, William X initially supported antipope Anacletus II in the papal schism of 1130, opposite to Pope Innocent II, against the will of his own bishops.
 In 1134, Saint Bernard of Clairvaux convinced William to drop his support for Anacletus and join Innocent.